 What is lichen sclerosus?

 Lichen sclerosus is a long-term problem of the skin.
-It mostly affects the genital and anal areas.
+It mostly affects the genital and perianal areas.
 Sometimes, lichen sclerosus appears on the upper body, breasts, and upper arms.

 Who gets lichen sclerosus?

 - Men (uncommon)